Phallus duplicatus: Description

 The species resembles Phallus indusiatus, but that species has a longer indusium and smaller spores.

 Habitat and distribution

-Phallus duplicatus is a saprobic species, and fruit bodies grow singly or in small groups on the ground in woods, gardens, and landscaped areas.
-The smelly gleba coating the cap attracts flies and other insects that consume it and help to disperse the spores.
+A saprobic species, the fruit bodies of Phallus duplicatus grow singly or in small groups on the ground in woods, gardens, and landscaped areas.
+The smelly gleba coating the cap attracts flies and other insects, which consume it and help to disperse the spores.